sgmeiner/sgmeiner/README.md

 - 💞️ I’m looking to collaborate on ... and off ... line.
 - 📫 How to reach me ...
 Howto, reach me ... make me understand ... dada doodoo

+Everything here is EARLY EXPERIMENTAL, so don't take it more serious than I do.
 <!---
 sgmeiner/sgmeiner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.